EdoardoVigano/Chemical-Resolver/README.md

 1. Download from [here](https://marionegri-my.sharepoint.com/:f:/g/personal/edoardo_vigano_marionegri_it/EqIQx_zL3gFMkFSc18cjKOIBy0SPYDs2z1yqRkgTELtkmg) all folders and unzip all files.
 2. Open the Dist/ChemicalResolverEXE.exe
 3. Click on __“Load File”__ and load the list of chemicals in .xlsx format.
 This file must have a header.
 The tool considers only the first column.
-4. Select the type of input in _“Input Identifier”_
+4. Select the type of input in _“Inputs Identifier”_

 <p align="center">
   <img width="622" height="427" src="IMG_CR/Picture1b.png">